-Subject: Core Physical Education (Non-
+Subject: Core Physical Education (Non-examined)

-examined)

 Course Details: The core curriculum at KS4 encourages the involvement in a range of activities which develop personal fitness and promote an active, healthy lifestyle.
-What will be studied in years 10 & 11 Pupils participate in a variety of activities.
-Sports offered include Football, Basketball, Netball, Personal Fitness, Badminton, Table Tennis, Trampolining, Athletics, Rounders, Tennis and Cricket.
-Pupils 'opt' for an activity of their choice.
+What will be studied in years 10 & 11 Students participate in a variety of activities.
+Sports offered include football, basketball, netball, personal fitness, badminton, table tennis, trampolining, athletics, rounders, tennis and cricket.
+Students 'opt' for an activity of their choice from those listed above.
 This activity can be changed every half term.
-Activities that can be offered include Football, Basketball, Netball, Personal Fitness, Badminton, Table Tennis, Trampolining, Athletics, Rounders, Tennis and Cricket.
-Internal Assessment Details None External Assessment Details None What you need to know Physical Education is a compulsory subject in the KS4 curriculum.
-Pupils are expected to bring school PE kit and participate fully in the lesson
+Internal Assessment Details None External Assessment Details None

+Physical Education is a compulsory subject in the KS4 curriculum.
+Students are expected to bring school PE kit and participate fully in the lesson.